HomeLatest NewsTelecomAirtel looks to push 5G roll out plans with 355.45 MHz spectrum acquired for Rs 18,699 crore

 Preferred Source of Google

-The company claims to have improved its mid-band and capacity spectrum holdings with the latest acquisition and this will help it provide an exceptional customer experience at marginal capex through this auction, which is also likely to push through the company’s plan to roll out 5G services in future.
+The company claims to have improved its mid-band and capacity spectrum holdings with the latest acquisition and this will help it provide an exceptional at marginal capex through this auction, which is also likely to push through the company’s plan to roll out 5G services in future.

 According to a company statement, the acquisition has given Airtel the most formidable spectrum holdings in the country.
 “Airtel has now secured a pan-India footprint of Sub GHz spectrum that will help improve its deep indoor and in-building coverage in every urban town,” the company said.